-I was reading Phyllis Zagano’s book about women’s ordination and came across a peculiar thought.
+I was reminded of this encounter recently while reading Phyllis Zagano’s book about women’s ordination and came across a peculiar thought.
 Ms. Zagano argues that there is “ontological equality” between men and women because both are created in God’s image.
 That seems fair enough.

 But then she goes on to say that this truth implies a “single nature anthropology”.
-I’m not quite sure what that means because I am not the academic theological bright spark that Ms. Zagano clearly is.
+I’m not quite sure what that means because I am not the brilliant theologian that Ms. Zagano clearly is.

-However, what I think it sounds like in ordinary people talk is, “Men and women are not only equal but they’re the same.”
+However, what I think”single nature anthropology” means in ordinary people talk is: “Men and women are not only equal but they’re the same.”
 I don’t know how else to interpret the mysterious phrase “single nature anthropology”.
 But what does this mean?
 I can’t get my head around it because if there is a “single nature anthropology” then at some point outside of this life does that mean that our masculinity and femininity doesn’t matter or that it ceases to exist?
-Does that mean in heaven we are all androgynous ghostly beings?
+Does that mean in heaven we are all going to gloat about as androgynous ghostly beings?
 If this isn’t what it means, then I’m stumped.

 Anyway.
 I got thinking further about this and asked myself, “Well, what IS a man anyway?” and for that matter “What IS a woman?”